aidanortega/synaptic-activity-spectral-analysis/README.md

 # synaptic-activity-spectral-analysis
 This repository contains scripts for processing data and extracting spectral features from synaptic activity.
-The code is part of the research article "Cortical parvalbumin-expressing interneurons sample network  oscillations in their synaptic activity".
+The code is part of the research article "Cortical parvalbumin-expressing interneurons sample network  oscillations in their synaptic activity" doi: 10.1016/j.neuroscience.2025.03.021

 ## Requirements